 3: STOP AT BEAUTIFUL BEACHES FOR A SWIM

 Don’t just run to get to the Fairy Pools, but enjoy the views in Noosa national park and freshen up on beautiful beaches along the way.
-We highly recommend you to make a full day trip to the Fairy Pools with a last stop at Hell’s Gate.
+We highly recommend you to make a full day trip to the Fairy Pools with the last stop at Hell’s Gate.

 TEA TREE BAY

 We absolutely loved Tea Tree Bay Beach.
 It is quiet, beautiful and the surroundings are stunning.
 It is really nice to cool down in the middle of the walk.